openbaton/fm-system/README.md

 | Heal   |  The VNFM executes the scripts in the Heal lifecycle event (in the VNFD).
 The message contains the cause of the fault, which can be used in the scripts.
 | Switch to stanby VNFC (Stateless)   |  If the VDU requires redoundancy active-passive, there will be a component VNFC* in standby mode.
 This action consists in: activate the VNFC*, route all signalling and data flow(s) for VNFC to VNFC*, deactivate VNFC

-## Write a fault management policy
+## Write a fault management policy for triggering the HEAL action

-The fault management policy need to be present in the VNFD, in particular in the VDU.
+The fault management policy needs to be present in the VNFD, in particular in the VDU.
 This is an example of fault management policy:

 ```json
 "fault_management_policy":[